-We inform others using our expertise and advice to raise awareness of issues, identify constructive solutions based on best practice and evidence and influence others to prioritise, invest in and improve their services for and to children and young people.
+We use our expertise and advice to raise awareness of issues, to identify constructive solutions based on best practice and evidence, and to influence government and non-government organisations to prioritise, invest in and improve their services for and to children and young people.

-In addition to our focus on vulnerable children, we respond to calls for submissions, select committee undertakings and stakeholder requests.
+In addition to the priorities set out above, we respond to calls for submissions, inquiries by Parliamentary select committees, and requests for information from stakeholders and members of the public.